So let’s face it – it’s time to share with you my favorite April bullet journal ideas.

 As a rule, there are some general steps you can follow to set up your April bullet journal.

-In fact, here are my guidelines I like to use when it comes to creating bullet journal pages.
+In fact, here are the guidelines I like to use when it comes to creating bullet journal pages.

-So, today you’ll learn how my 2021 April bullet journal setup looks like.
+So, today you’ll learn what my April bullet journal setup looks like.

 Also, you’ll discover my favorite: